-Augustus M. “Gus” Gildea (18??-1935) – A lawman, cowboy, and later an outlaw, Gildea was born in Dewitt County, Texas on April 23, 1854.
+Augustus M. “Gus” Gildea (18??-1935) – A lawman, cowboy, and later an outlaw, Gildea was born in Dewitt County, Texas, on April 23, 1854.
 He was working as a cowboy by 1866 and served as a part-time Texas Ranger in Company D and F, often fighting Indians.
 Somewhere along the line, he served as a deputy sheriff at Del Rio, Texas, before making his way to New Mexico, where he worked as a cowboy and range guard for John Chisum and joined up with Selman’s Scouts following the turmoil of the Lincoln County War.
 He was listed by Governor Lew Wallace as wanted for the investigation of at least four murders.
 Later, he went to Arizona, where he again worked as a cowboy in the San Simon area.
-He died of natural causes at Douglas, Arizona on August 10, 1935.
+He died of natural causes in Douglas, Arizona, on August 10, 1935.

 James Buchannan Gillett (1856-1937) – Born in Austin, Texas, on November 4, 1856, he moved with his family to Lampasas around 1872.
 He worked as a cowhand at several local ranches before he joined the Texas Rangers in 1875.
 Gillett served in several Texas counties fighting Indians as well as dealing with outlaws.
 After six years of service as a Texas Ranger, he resigned in the Fall of 1881.
-He returned to the law when he was appointed as the Assistant City Marshal in El Paso and in June 1882 became the Marshal of the city.
-In April 1885, he resigned his position and began ranching.
+He returned to the law when he was appointed as the Assistant City Marshal in El Paso and, in June 1882, became the Marshal of the city.
+In April 1885, he resigned from his position and began ranching.
 In 1921, he wrote a book called Six Years with the Texas Rangers, which would later be utilized as a school textbook.
 In 1923, he turned his ranch over to his son, moved to Marfa, and retired.
 However, he remained active and helped to organize the West Texas Historical Association.
 He died of heart failure on June 11, 1937, and was buried in the Marfa, Texas cemetery.

 Jim Gilliland – Appointed a U.S. Deputy Marshal of New Mexico Territory in March 1893, he was suspected of cattle rustling a year later, as well as accused of murdering.